 Ready to move on?
 Great!
 In the next part, we will cover…

-How to prepare for moving a washing machine
+How to prepare the washing machine for the move

 Gathering all your equipment and preparing yourself won’t be enough, as you’ll need to get the washing machine ready, as well.
 Naturally, you can’t just yank it out of the wall and throw it in the van.
 You need to provide some care to protect the washer, the moving van, and yourself.
 So, here is how to proceed!